Direct-conversion receiver: Advantages

 Unwanted by-product beat signals from the mixing stage do not need any further processing, as they are completely rejected by use of a low-pass filter at the audio output stage.
 The receiver design has the additional advantage of high selectivity, and is therefore a precision demodulator.
 The design principles can be extended to permit separation of adjacent channel broadcast signals whose sidebands may overlap the wanted transmission.
 The design also improves the detection of pulse-modulated transmission mode signals.

 Disadvantages

 Signal leakage paths can occur in the receiver.
 The high audio frequency gain required can result in difficulty in rejecting mains hum.
-Local-oscillator energy can leak through the mixer stage to the antenna input and then reflect back into the mixer stage.
-The overall effect is that the local oscillator energy will self-mix and create a DC offset signal.
+Local-oscillator energy can leak through the mixer stage to the antenna input then reflect back into the mixer stage.
+The overall effect is the local oscillator energy will self-mix and create a DC offset signal.
 The offset may be large enough to overload the baseband amplifiers and prevent receiving the wanted signal.
 There are design modifications that deal with this issue, but they add to the complexity of the receiver.
 The additional design complexity often outweighs the benefits of a direct-conversion receiver.